 Sometimes when the summer sun is beaming down on you, all you can think about is how to escape the scorching heat.
-It would feel great to take a dip in the pool or hose yourself down with a dose of refreshing water.
+Of course, it would feel great to take a dip in the pool or hose yourself down with a dose of refreshing water.
 But are you able to beat the heat while trying to conserve water?

-A big reason water usage spikes across the country is because people use it to cool off during a hot day.
-The average family uses about 320 gallons of water per day during the cool months, according to the Environmental Protection Agency.
-That figure can rise to about 1,000 gallons per day during the summer.
+Water usage spikes across the country because people use it to cool off during a hot day.
+According to the Environmental Protection Agency, the average family uses about 320 gallons of water per day during the cool months.
+However, that figure can rise to about 1,000 gallons per day during the summer.
 Some families might even use up to 3,000 gallons per day, which is about the same as running a garden hose for eight hours straight.

-This amount of water usage is bad for your utility bill while putting a strain on local resources.
-Fortunately, there are a number of ways to beat the heat while conserving water.
+This water usage is terrible for your utility bill while putting a strain on local resources.
+Fortunately, there are several ways to beat the heat while conserving water.

 Here are some summer activities you can do that will help reduce water usage.